endre90/micro_sp/README.md

 or dashboard — observe and drive the same system.

 There is no configuration file, no DSL file to load and no server to deploy.
-The model is Rust, the state is Redis keys, and the runtime is eight tokio tasks inside your binary.
+The model is Rust, the state is Redis keys, and the runtime is one tokio task inside your binary.

 **Contents** — [Quick start](#quick-start) · [Core pieces](#core-pieces) ·
 [Guards and actions](#guards-and-actions) ·